 Doctors or other health care practitioners ask about the pain and the medical history, including the menstrual history.
 Practitioners then do a physical examination.
-What they find during the history and physical examination may suggest a cause of menstrual cramps and the tests that may need to be done (see table Some Causes and Features of Menstrual Cramps Some Causes and Features of Menstrual Cramps ).
+What they find during the history and physical examination may suggest a cause of menstrual cramps and the tests that may need to be done (see table ).

-For a complete menstrual history, practitioners ask the woman
+For a complete menstrual history, practitioners ask a woman

 How old she was when menstrual periods started

 How many days they last

 Practitioners also ask the woman the following:

 How old she was when menstrual cramps began